It natural for us to want to protect everything we care about. So, why don’t more of us protect our income?

-Many of us insure our cars, our houses and our possessions, but how many of us actually insure our ability to earn income?
-The answer to that is very few!
-In fact we surveyed a sample of our clients and discovered that only 2% of last year’s returns had a deduction for income protection.
+Many of us insure our cars, our houses and our possessions, but how many of us protect our weekly income with income protection insurance?
+The answer is, no many!
+In fact, when we surveyed taxpayer data we discovered that only 2% of Australians claimed a tax deduction for income protection.

 Income protection is one of the most basic forms of life insurance.
-In the event that you are unable to work and you are insured – your policy will typically pay you 75% of your income for a period pre-determined by you.
+If you are unable to work and you have income protection, your insurance company will typically pay you 75% of your income for a period of time.
+How long?
+It depends on the policy and fees you agree to.

 - Check the insurance section of your last superannuation statement.
-Is there any income protection or salary continuance cover(Note that income protection organised as part of your super is not tax-deductible.)
+Is there any income protection or salary continuance cover?

 - Check your employment agreement to see if your employer offers income protection insurance as part of your salary package.